 The significant advantage vis-à-vis academic research in neurofeedback is that the Othmer Method has moved beyond the operant conditioning model.
 Academic research in neurofeedback, on the other hand, is still largely based on that model of efficacy.
-Hence the studies are typically conducted by relatively untutored researchers who utilize relatively primitive instrumentation and rely on rather primitive protocols.
+Hence the studies are typically conducted with relatively primitive instrumentation and by relatively untutored researchers.
 Additionally, neurofeedback is researched as a fixed 'procedure' in which clinical intelligence is regarded either as superfluous or as a confound, so that adaptation of the protocol to the trainee is not an option.
 And finally, academic research is typically still trying to contend with the placebo model, so the real issues are not even being addressed.
 It is quite plain that this paper could not have been written if neurofeedback were reducible to a placebo.
 Moreover, the placebo model is frankly a scientific relic that should have no place in the age of neuroscience.
 It is a case of Skinner's "explanatory fiction," which is intended to "allay curiosity and bring inquiry to an end."
 We are, instead, at a promising beginning.